 Note that possession of marijuana in limited amounts is legal under California law.
 However, possession of marijuana for personal use is a federal misdemeanor.
 The sale and cultivation of marijuana are also considered federal felonies.

-Cohen Defense group handles California and federal drug cases.
-Our office has experienced felony and drug attorneys who provide a free consultation on both state and federal felony drug offenses.
+The Cohen Defense Group handles California drug cases.
+Our office has experienced felony drug attorneys who will provide a free consultation on felony drug offenses.

 It is hard to get felony drug charges dropped, but any charges can be dropped or reduced under the right circumstances and with the help of the right lawyer.
 Ask us how we can help you fight a felony drug charge.